How to Know if You Are Healthy - Check Here For The Tell Tale Signs

 1. Can You Wake Up Without Alarm Clock?

-If you can wake up without alarm clock about the same time every day, then you are well rested.
+If you can wake up without an alarm clock at about the same time every day, then you are well-rested.

-We all need a good night sleep and be well rested.
+We all need a good night's sleep and be well-rested.
 A well-rested body means your internal systems are working right.
-This is important to a good health.
+This is important to good health.
 Lack of sleep or a good rest is not only physically and mentally tiring during the day but can be a sign of heart disease, overweight problem or even stroke.

 (Some people try to make up for the late nights by sleeping longer on weekends.
 This is a wrong strategy for sleep deprivation).